ibkevg/ibkevg.github.io/blog/_posts/2023-05-12-Is-Rust-Still-A-Science-Project.md

 The other thing you can do is have your eyes wide open regarding pain points.
 A quick web search will reveal an enormous amount of Rust enthusiasm and advocacy, however, it's also useful to contrast this with more sober criticism.

+> "There are only two kinds of languages: the ones people complain about and the ones nobody uses." - Bjarne Stroustrup

+**General Surveys**
+The following is an interesting analysis written in 2018 (Rust has had three major editions so far: Rust 2015, Rust 2018, and Rust 2021) that describes many of the early pain points and refinements that were introduced to address them: [*Things Rust Doesn't Let You Do*](https://medium.com/@GolDDranks/things-rust-doesnt-let-you-do-draft-f596a3c740a5).
+Much has been addressed since then but interestingly, a number of items that were identified then are still issues today.

+More recently, in 2023 we find non-trivial pain points do still exist, consider this article: [*When Rust Hurts*](https://mmapped.blog/posts/15-when-rust-hurts.html).

+Also Graydon Hoare has a nice presentation that includes some honest pros/cons of the language: [Rust for "Modern C++" Devs](http://venge.net/graydon/talks/RustForModernCPPDevs.pdf)

 **Deadlocks and Memory Leaks**
 An interesting limitation relates to the often advertised feature of "fearless concurrency".
 This refers to the idea that Rust's memory safety and avoidance of data races extends to multi-threading races as well.
 While true, and very powerful, deadlocked threads do not violate memory safety provability rules, thus fearless concurrency does not extend to [deadlocks](https://doc.rust-lang.org/book/ch16-03-shared-state.html#similarities-between-refcelltrct-and-mutextarct).